 How to apply

-To get started, follow these instructions to save and open the application and other applicable forms.
+To get started, follow the instructions below to save and open the application form.

 Trouble opening or completing PDF forms?

 Fillable forms do not open properly on some mobile devices and web browsers.
 To fill in and save this form:

 - Click on the PDF link to save it on your computer.

 - Open the PDF from within Adobe Reader.
 You can now fill and save your form.

 It is your responsibility to ensure your licence is in force as long as you continue to do business.
 Once your licence is issued make note of the expiry date and ensure your licence is renewed prior to this date.
 Pre-need money must be held in-trust, by an authorized trustee.
 See the list of authorized trustees.